timothee2022/reading-notes/class6.md

 * Using const: are block-scoped, much like variables defined using the let keyword.
 The value of a constant can't be changed through reassignment, and it can't be redeclared.
 * Using nothing: Declares a function with the specified parameters.

+Here is the link to my website: https://github.com/timothee2022